minihays/minihays.github.io/learning/learntest.markdown

 ---
 layout: page
-title: Blogging Like a Hacker
+# title: Blogging Like a Hacker
+permalink: /learntest/
 ---

 This is another separate page.
 I wonder what else might be a good thing for pages...